arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 -   Arduino Arduino MKR WiFi 1010 (or other board with at least two serial ports, check [here](https://www.arduino.cc/reference/en/language/functions/communication/serial/) the list of Arduino boards with more than one serial port.)Arduino IDE 1.8.10+  or Arduino Pro IDE 0.0.4+
 -   USB cable compatible with the Arduino Arduino MKR WiFi 1010 (or the board you have selected)
 -   3 Jumper wires
+- USB type C Keyboard or USB type A to C adapter (OPTIONAL)

 # USB Host and Device mode

 As we know, Portenta H7 functions as a USB host.
 This means that the Portenta H7 can receive and manage the information provided by other USB peripherals connected to it through a hub.
 In this scenario, the Portenta H7 is referred as "USB host" or "master" device, and the peripheral is known as the "client" device, ( usually a mouse or a keyboard ).
 Computers are by default USB hosts too, as they receive the information that USB peripherals provide.
 PCs follows a “plug and play” mechanism, this means that whenever a USB device is connected, the Host detects the device and loads the appropriate drives for the device to establish a communication channel over the serial bus.
 Besides being a host point for peripherals, Portenta H7 can also be connected to the computer as the "client".
 In this case, the PC is the USB host and Portenta H7 the peripheral.
 We see this scenario whenever we upload sketches to the board or when we monitor data through the serial monitor.
 Furthermore, the Portenta H7 can also be set to be a mouse or keyboard itself.
 With the corresponding sketch, circuitry and components, we could send keyboard or mouse data to a PC, but this would be a different project.